lateus/pokem/DOC.md

 # Internal functions
+**This thread is mainly for developers and contributors of this project.**
 These functions are used internally by the official API, and should not be used directly.

 ## Decoding/Encoding - common internal functions